Skip main navigation

 Initial Claim Application:

 An application to start a new UI benefit year or to resume/reopen an existing UI benefit year.
-This application must be filed in the week that you want your claim to begin.
+This application must be filed within 7 days of the end of the calendar week in which you want to receive a UI benefit payment.

 Net Earnings: